 Input the number of consecutive failed tests to trigger the alert, and select the type of test from ping, DNS, and HTTP.

 - Performance Baseline Alerts are based on historical data and moving averages.
 A performance baseline alert is triggered when a short-term test average deviates from its long-term average.
-The short-term average can be 1 minute, 15 minutes, 1 hour, or 4 hours while the long-term average can be set to 1 day, 1 week or 1 month.
-By comparing the short with the long term average, we can detect ongoing performance degradation issues at a location, without having to set a fix threshold.
+The short-term average can be 1 minute, 15 minutes, 1 hour, or 4 hours while the long-term average can be set to 1 day, 1 week, or 1 month.
+By comparing the short with the long term average, we can detect ongoing performance degradation issues at a location without having to set a fixed threshold.

-For example, if the 15 minute average round-trip time of a ping test is 150 ms while the 1 month average round-trip time is 30 ms, a performance baseline alerts is triggered by setting the multiplied to 5.
+For example, if the 15 minute average round-trip time of a ping test is 150 ms while the 1 month average round-trip time is 30 ms, a performance baseline alerts are triggered by setting the multiplier to 5.

 To configure a Performance Baseline Alert, select Performance Baseline from the Alert Type select menu.

 Select the metric.
 Metrics supported by Performance Baseline Alerts are Packet Loss (PING), RTT (ping), Failed Test (DNS), Lookup Time (DNS), Failed Test (HTTP), and Response Time (HTTP).